jabuwu/dshipchina-mock/README.md

 ## Todo

-- Adjust product inventories when orders ship/cancel/return.
-- Track product flow.
+- Ensure product flow matches that of dshipchina's live api.
 - Add bill records for "recharging" balance.
 - Match dshipchina response headers.
 - Check proper status code for a few error responses (search for TODO in code).